kjanat/test-typescript-action/README.md

    ```

 1. Create a pull request and get feedback on your action
-1. Merge the pull request into the `main` branch
+1. Merge the pull request into the `master` branch

 Your action is now published! :rocket: